 Student Accessibility Services is available to support students with ANY type of documented disability.
 A170 Living/Learning, Phone: 802-656-7753

-ALANA Student Center provides assistance and support to African, Latino(a), Asian, Native American and bi/multiracial students.
-Blundell House, Phone: 802-656-3819
+Mosaic Center for Students of Color (MCSC) provides assistance and support to African, Latino(a), Asian, Native American, Multiracial and New American students.
+E140, Living/Learning, Phone: 802-656-3819

 Center for Health and Wellbeing assists students with a wide range of medical issues.
 425 Pearl St., Phone: 802-656-3350

 Counseling and Psychiatry Services is available to help students with a wide range of personal issues that affect academic performance.
 146 South Williams, Phone: 802-656-3340